Complete our online form to enquire about a loan now

 - A poor repayment history on a loan that may need refinancing.

-Any of these circumstances may deny the borrower the chance of obtaining credit from the traditional lending channels, namely Banks, Building Societies, Credit unions etc. Fortunately, there are certain specialist lenders who are prepared to consider loans to these borrowers.
-Generally, the interest rate is based on the severity of the case and is higher than traditional loans.
+Any of these circumstances may deny the borrower the chance of obtaining credit from the traditional lending channels, namely banks, building societies and credit unions.
+Fortunately, there are certain specialist lenders who are prepared to consider loans to these borrowers.
+Generally, the interest rate is based on the risk profile of the applicant and is usually higher than traditional loans.

-For more information or any enquiries call us on 1300 732 630 or contact us using our contact us.
+For more information call us on 1300 732 630 or contact us using our Online Enquiry Form.